On Exactitude in Science

-"On Exactitude in Science", or "On Rigor in Science" (Spanish: "Del rigor en la ciencia") is a one-paragraph short story by Argentine writer Jorge Luis Borges.
+"On Exactitude in Science", or "On Rigor in Science" (Spanish: "Del rigor en la ciencia"), is a one-paragraph short story by Argentine writer Jorge Luis Borges.

 Plot

 The story, credited fictionally as a quotation from "Suárez Miranda, Viajes de varones prudentes, Libro IV, Cap.
-XLV, Lérida, 1658", describes an empire where cartography becomes so exact that only a map on the same scale as the empire itself will suffice.
+XLV, Lérida, 1658", ("Journeys of Prudent Men") describes an empire where cartography becomes so exact that only a map on the same scale as the empire itself will suffice.
 Later generations come to disregard the map, however, and as it decays, so does the land and society beneath it.

 Publication history

 The story was first published in the March 1946 edition of Los Anales de Buenos Aires as part of a piece called "Museo" credited to "B. Lynch Davis", a joint pseudonym of Borges and Adolfo Bioy Casares.
 It was collected later that year in the 1946 second Argentinian edition of Borges' Historia universal de la infamia (A Universal History of Infamy).

 The story is no longer included in current Spanish editions of the Historia universal de la infamia, as since 1961 it has appeared as part of Borges' collection El hacedor.

 The names "B. Lynch Davis" and "Suárez Miranda" would be combined later in 1946 to form another pseudonym, B. Suárez Lynch, under which Borges and Bioy Casares published Un modelo para la muerte, a collection of detective fiction.